Pipetto-crypto/Chroot-Docs/README.md

 sparkle - contains instructions on how to install sparkle xwayland server, sometimes faster than termux-x11 but generally not recommended

+vnc - contains instructions on how to install vnc server

 videos - contains brief showcases about how the chroot work.

 # Recommendations